andrewfenn/awshelper/README.md

 * Add the role name you created to the "iam_role" configuration option

-Once you've done these steps the key, secret, and security tokens will be downloaded from the iam_url which is a url inside amazon's infrastructure that will provide your server with access.
+Once you've done these steps the key, secret, and security tokens will be downloadable from the a url inside amazon's infrastructure that will provide your server with access.

 For local development you can do a quick hack by changing the iam_url to a local url and serve it with some json like below.